 How can equity in healthcare be measured?
 The FOPH supports research projects that shed light on various facets of disadvantage in healthcare.
 The findings obtained can be used as a basis for optimisation.

 When studying health equity, average values on quality and access often paint a deceptively positive picture.
 New methods are needed to identify social gaps and inequalities.
-The studies «Indicators on Healthcare Equity» and «Forgoing Healthcare in Switzerland» provide data and facts on this topic.
+Several recent studies provide facts and figures on this topic.

 Indicators on Healthcare Equity